asaniczka/Upwork-Analyse-Open-Jobs/README.md

 # Upwork Job Analysis

-Analyze job data from Upwork to identify popular websites and potential opportunities.
+Analyze job data from Upwork to identify popular websites that clients wish to scrape that lacks freelancers specilizing in them.

 ## Task description